dorjeematho-7/StudyMatch/README.md

 **How it works**

 The application manages user authentication, profile data, and connection requests through a Node.js backend with the Express framework and a PostgreSQL database, enabling persistent profiles and stateful interactions.
-Once connected, students can coordinate study sessions through the platform, providing a structured and reliable alternative to ad-hoc group chats or forum posts.
+Once connected, students can coordinate study sessions through the platform, providing a structured and reliable alternative to group chats or forum posts.

 Below is the front page: